BobRay/SiteAtoZ/readme.md

 **Questions about using SiteAtoZ** [MODX Forums](https://forums.modx.com)

-SiteAtoZ produces an A to Z listing of selected resources using the getResources snippet.
+SiteAtoZ produces an A to Z listing of selected resources using the getResources snippet (or the pdoResources snippet).

 To use the snippet, the easiest method is to first install and use the getResources snippet to create a listing of all pages you want to show.
 When the list is correct, change getResources to SiteAtoZ in the snippet tag.